-Access-control determines the access level of the method by specifying a keyword either open or closed.
+Access-control determines the access level by specifying a keyword either open or closed.

-If the access-control is open, you can invoke the method from outside the class definition.
-If the access-control is closed, you can invoke the method only inside the class definition.
+If it is open, you can invoke the method from outside the class definition.
+If it is closed, you can invoke the method only inside the class definition.

-method keyword indicates that this definition is method.
+The method is a keyword which indicates this is a method.
 It must be present between the access-control and return-type.

-The return-type is a specification of a type of instance which is returned by method.
+The return-type is a specification of a class which is returned.

-You must specify a void if the method does not return a value.
+You should specify a void if the method does not return a value.

 open method void sampleMethod()